+Moreno Valley College

+Citrus College

-Moreno Valley College Citrus College and the list continues
+and the list continues

-19. The DREAM Program has conducted over 30 workshops, 2 national conference presentations, 3 campus professional development training, so others know how to work and support DREAMers.
+19. This school year alone The DREAM Program has conducted over 30 workshops, 3 national conference presentations, 3 campus professional development training, so others know how to work and support DREAMers.

 Notable Achievements for Theme C: Secure Human, Technological, & Financial Resources: 1.
 The Dream Program has secured space for our students making it a one stop shop for our students.
-We are now located in building 16C, Student Services Annex.
+We are now located in building 16E, Equity Center.
 We pride ourselves in providing a holistic approach when working with DREAMers, so having a one stop shop lines up with this approach.
 Prior to that, we were in building 9D, admissions and records front counter, the coordinator was in the offices in the back next to the Ragan Room and our part-time counselor was in EOPS.
 This made it challenging to provide our services to students, but nonetheless, we were still able to provide good service and guidance to our students.
 Now that we are all in one place, meaning, coordinator, counselor, and student support staff, we have been able to form our program identity.
 In the of 2016 the DREAM Program moved to its current location, building 16C and this has actually helped us in the program identity formation and has made it a model DREAM Program at a community college level.
 In the Fall of 2018, the DREAM Program will be in the Equity Center with Arise, Aspire, and Reach.
 Thus, the program will be able to have a permanent home and be able to provide even more services and resources to our students.

 - 2. Through the Counseling Department, we have been able to have two adjunct counselors at ten ours total to assist our full-time faculty with the counseling component, but we need more support and assistance, so increasing the adjunct hours to work with our students would be of a lot of support and help. - 3.
-The hiring of the front counter hourly staff has brought in support, but the Dream Program is in need of a program specialist, clerical support, and a director. - 4.
-Laptops have been bought, so students now have access to using a computer in the DREAM Program as well as print.
-They can borrow a Laptop for up to 3 days.
-Additionally, we also have some tables they can borrow as well as some smart calculators 83-T and 84-T. Students like being able to use these services because that helps them in their success. - 5.
+The hiring of the front counter hourly staff has brought in support and now with the new Director and program specialist on their way the program will just continue to grow.

+- 4. The technology that was bought with equity funds is being well used by our students.
+Students can borrow a laptop up to 3 days and returned it and if available they can request it again.
+This has had an increase in students writing their papers on a timely manner and also be able to communicate with their professors.
+They can also borrow the smart calculators 83-T and 84-T. Students like being able to use these services because that helps them in their success. - 5.
 We continue to work closely with the Financial Aid office to conduct the Cash for College event, where many dreamers are able to get help with their California Dream Act resulting in them qualifying for Cal Grants, the BOG Waiver and EOPS. - 6.
 We have an embedded Financial Aid Specialist who seats in the DREAM Program and students can make appointments or do walk ins for her to help them.
 This has been very successful because students would not feel intimated by having to go the the financial aid. - 7.
-We have been able to let students borrow some books through our program and also through the equity resources on campus.
+We now have a lawyer in our building and this has already made a huge impact in our students. - 8.
+We have been able to let students borrow some books through our program and also through the equity resources on campus and the results show that students have been able to perform better academically because a book has been available on a timely manner.